-Pyuria is typically identified through a microscopy test, also known as a urine R&M or type 1 urine test.
-Pyuria is diagnosed when the urine presents with more than five leukocytes per microscopic field, or less than 20,000 leukocytes/mL.
+This condition is usually detected through a urine microscopy test, commonly performed as part of a urinalysis (UA).
+Pyuria is diagnosed when the urine contains more than five leukocytes per microscopic field or over 20,000 leukocytes per mL.

 Main symptoms

-However, more symptoms may be noted depending on the cause of pyuria, such as:
+However, additional symptoms may be noted depending on the cause of pyuria, such as:

 - Frequent urge to urinate.

 Pyuria symptoms are the result of increased leukocytes in the urine.
-It is important to see a doctor for assessment if you have any of the above symptoms, so that the underlying cause can be diagnosed and treated.
+It is important to see a healthcare provider for any of the above symptoms, so that the underlying cause can be diagnosed and treated.

 Also recommended: UTI Symptoms: Top 9 Signs (with Online Symptom Checker) tuasaude.com/en/uti-symptomsCommon causes